Observation of the pressure effect in simulations of droplets splashing on a dry surface: Results

-Perhaps the most useful aspect of our simulations is that they provide access to length and time scales that are not easily observed in experiments.
-This feature is illustrated in Figure~\ref{figure:timeSeriesContact}, which presents a magnified time series of the liquid/gas interface at the contact line.
+The reason simulations are useful to investigate the gas film behavior and liquid sheet ejection is that they provide access to length and time scales that are not easily observed in experiments.
+This feature is illustrated in figure~\ref{fig:timeSeriesContact}, which presents a magnified time series of the liquid/gas interface at the contact line.
 A blue color corresponds to the liquid phase and white to the gas phase.
 These snapshots are taken at atmospheric pressure, from the moment just after impact until the point when the edge of the droplet is about to leave the simulation box.
-Drop impact is defined as the moment that an undeformed droplet would have hit the surface, at $t=6.2 \si{\micro\s}$.
-Figure~\ref{figure:timeSeriesLamella} shows the contact line just after impact and right before a liquid sheet forms at $t=6.33 \si{\micro\s}$.
-Once the liquid sheet forms, which can be seen in Figure~\ref{figure:timeSeriesSheet}, it is ejected right away.
+Drop impact is defined as the moment that a droplet would have hit the surface continuing its trajectory instead of spreading on a gas film.
+This occurs at $t=6.2 \si{\micro\s}$.
+Figure~\ref{fig:timeSeriesLamella} shows the contact line just after impact and right before a liquid sheet forms at $t=6.25 \si{\micro\s}$.
+Once the liquid sheet forms, which can be seen in figure~\ref{fig:timeSeriesSheet}, it is ejected right away.
 A feature revealed by experiments \cite{driscoll2011} is contact line dewetting.
 At high speeds the interface in front of the contact line becomes unstable and touches down on the surface, causing gas bubble entrainment at the contact line.
-This phenomenon can be appreciated in Figure~\ref{figure:timeSeriesEntrainment}, which at $r \approx 168 \si{\micro m}$ shows a gas bubble that formed when the contact line became unstable, and the liquid in front of the contact line touched down on the surface.
+This phenomenon can be appreciated in figure~\ref{fig:timeSeriesEntrainment}, which at $r \approx 168 \si{\micro m}$ shows a gas bubble that formed when the contact line became unstable, and the liquid in front of the contact line touched down on the surface.
 The first touch-down event is observed at $t=7.33 \si{\micro\s}$, and at $t=14.4 \si{\micro\s}$ the contact line stabilizes again.
-Figures~\ref{figure:timeSeriesEntrainment} and \ref{figure:timeSeriesStable} are well within the unstable and stable contact-line regimes, respectively.
+Figure~\ref{fig:timeSeriesEntrainment} and figure~\ref{fig:timeSeriesStable} are well within the unstable and stable contact-line regimes, respectively.

+Resolving the ejection of this same lamella in an experiment with a high-speed camera, would call for the following specifications: considering a deacceleration of about $-4.0 \times 10^{7} \si{m.s^{-2}}$ right after ejection, to capture a velocity difference of $8 \si{m.s^{-1}}$, 10\% of the ejection velocity, one would need to capture one frame every $0.2 \si{\mu s}$.
+This corresponds to a frame rate of $5.000.000$ frames per second.
+To resolve a lamella thickness of $0.5 \si{\micro\m}$ with $10$ pixels, a resolution of $0.05 \si{\micro\m}$ per pixel is needed.
+Methods like Total Internal Reflection (TIR) \cite{kolinski2014}, and interference \cite{driscoll2010} can achieve very high spatial and temporal accuracy.
+However, only a very small part of the droplet interface can be studied, while simulations show the complete interface, including the gas film and the lamella.